EnerBank Blog

 Do It Right, the First Time

 Let’s face it, renovations are messy.
 No matter the size, the disarray always seems to take over the entire house.
-With projects sometimes going weeks or even months over schedule, many homeowners may think to themselves that they’re never going through that again once it’s over.
-However, when deciding to scale down a project in order to spend less money, homeowners may find themselves with an end result they’re not happy with, only having to go through the entire renovation process again.
+With projects sometimes going weeks or even months over schedule, many homeowners may think they’ll never do that again.
+However, when they scale down a project, homeowners may end with a result they’re not happy with, having to go through the entire renovation process again.
 Research indicates that over a third of homeowners regret having not spent more on their projects to get what they really wanted.
-Doing things the right way the first time can help your customer save time, money, and additional stress in the future.
+Doing things the right the first time can help your customer save time, money, and additional stress in the future.

 Use Experience and Know-How

 Once they know the price, the customer may have additional questions, concerns, or objections.
 You may notice, after a while, that there are similarities with the issues brought up by homeowners.
 Make a list of these common concerns and have an honest and complete answer ready for them.
-By mentally preparing for these situations where a homeowner raises an objection, you sound confident, knowledgeable, and trustworthy right from the get-go.
-These traits may be the thing that gives you the edge against the competition and convinces a homeowner to hire you for the project.
+By mentally preparing for these situations, you sound confident, knowledgeable, and trustworthy right from the get-go.
+This may be the thing that gives you the edge and convinces a homeowner to hire you for the project.

 Payment Options Are Available

-When you set the stage by mentioning payment options when first setting the appointment, during the visit, and again when closing the deal, you can more easily overcome these objections and shift the focus from cost to value.
-Explaining to prospective clients about the specialized payment options that EnerBank USA offers—during your initial sales pitch—may be one of the easiest ways to boost your close rate and increase project sizes.
+By mentioning payment options, you can more easily overcome these objections and shift the focus from cost to value.
+Offering customers payment options during your initial sales pitch may be one of the easiest ways to boost your close rate and increase project sizes.
 Offering a Same-As-Cash loan and a low monthly payment option to potential customers may help take some of the stress off of how they’re going to pay for a project and be enough to seal the deal.
 For the past 20 years, we’ve offered a wide array of trusted loan options, giving your customers the flexibility, convenience, and ease needed to get the home improvement project that they really want.